countable-web/open-source-corporation/admin/STORAGE.md

   * Our work should be organized based on how how it's used.
 For example, artwork will typically need an editable copy for developers.
   * The goal is to be able to find the things we need quickly.
 Things we use more often should take fewer clicks.
   * Make sure your work is stored in a way that is convenient for those who will be using it.
   * When a file is no longer needed, outdated, or otherwise more likley to confuse than help, move it to a folder named ARCH in the same directory.
-This allows us to easily find deleted materials if needed and not risk losing them if they turn out important.
-Knowing this, we'll much more aggressively archive things in order to keep folders "clean".

 ### Canonical Folders
 (draft)